Forbidding the subdivided claw as a subgraph or a minor: Main result

 Conversely, suppose that $G$ satisfies \crefWithTheorem{smallG} or \crefWithTheorem{infam}.
 Assume that $G$ contains $Y$ as a subgraph.
 If $G$ satisfies \crefWithTheorem{smallG}, then at most one vertex in each leaf class can be used in the $Y$.
 Therefore if we delete all but one vertex in each leaf class to obtain a graph $G'$, then $G'$ still contains $Y$ as a subgraph.
 This is a contradiction because $G'$ has at most six vertices.

 Now suppose that $G$ satisfies \crefWithTheorem{infam}.
-Then the $Y$ subgraph may be centered at a primary vertex or at a secondary vertex of degree $3$.
-There are only two types of secondary vertices of degree 3.
-A $Y$ cannot be centered at a secondary vertex $v$ of $K_4$ because $K_4$ does not have two paths of length $2$ disjoint except at $v$.
-A $Y$ cannot be centered at a secondary vertex $v$ of $K_{2,1,1}$ because once the three edges incident with $v$ are used, one of the paths cannot be further extended.
+Then the $Y$ subgraph may be centered at a primary vertex or at a secondary vertex of degree at least $3$.
+A secondary vertex $v$ of degree at least $3$ occurs only in beads that are $K_4$ or $K_{2,1,1}$.
+In either case, $v$ has degree exactly $3$, and a $Y$ cannot be centered at $v$ because once the three edges incident with $v$ are used, at least one of the paths cannot be further extended.

 We may therefore assume that the $Y$ is centered at a primary vertex $v$.
-Note that pendant edges at $v$ cannot be used in the $Y$ subgraph.
-In order to obtain a $Y$ subgraph, some bead would need to have two paths of length $2$ beginning at the primary vertex $v$ and disjoint except at $v$.
-However, no bead has two such paths.
+Pendant edges at $v$ cannot be used in the $Y$ subgraph.
+In order to obtain a $Y$ subgraph, there would have to be two paths of length $2$ beginning at the primary vertex $v$ and disjoint except at $v$, that are contained in, or pass through, the same bead containing $v$.
+However, no bead allows this.
 Hence $G$ does not have $Y$ as a subgraph, as required. \end{proof}